Stiesdal Offshore is accelerating floating wind with the modular, industrially manufactured Tetra foundation concept

 Following assembly, the foundation is launched using a semisubmersible barge, and the turbine is installed using one or more standard, landbased cranes.
 The foundation may be temporarily ballasted to sit on the seabed at the quayside, establishing truly “onshore” installation conditions.

-Deployment to the project site is carried out using ordinary tugs or suitable service vessels, such as anchor handlers.
-Following hookup to preinstalled anchors or tethers or setdown on three prelaid stone pads the turbine will be ready for final cable connection and start of operation.
+Deployment to the project site is carried out using ordinary tugs or suitable service vessels.
+Following hookup to preinstalled anchors the turbine will be ready for final cable connection and start of operation.